Awakening Wes Craven’s once in a lifetime creation

 Freddy would also need a weapon to set him apart from the plethora of Michael Myers clones slashing the genre into extinction.
 His weapon of choice would be fashioned from a set of stainless steel knives that would be attached to his fingers with a custom-made glove, an idea that came to Craven as he searched for “the earliest weapon that mankind might’ve been afraid of.”
 It is the intimacy of Krueger’s razor-fingered eyesore that makes it so intrusive.
 When he uses the weapon to penetrate the flesh of his victims, it becomes a phallic extension of the character’s evil that is almost sensual — a deeply troubling notion for a child killer — the act of the kill the ejaculation that follows the foreplay.
 As a symbol of the character’s perverse sexual nature, Freddy’s glove is easily the most iconic the genre has to offer.
 His slasher peers may have an unseemly taste for teen-oriented slaughter, but it is usually based on an aversion to the sexual.
 Krueger is an altogether different animal.
 He is a monster in every sense of the word.

 But for all those winning elements, the man in the costume is the most valuable asset for making Freddy the unique character that he is.
-Any chump in a mask can play Jason or Michael Myers but try separating Englund from Krueger at your peril.
+The likes of Jason and Michael Myers have been recast many times over, but try separating Englund from Krueger at your peril.
 New Line Cinema tried as much back in 1985 when the actor demanded what was considered too much money for starring in the sequel.
 With a whole new crew embracing the project in the absence of Craven, it is easy to understand their logic.
 For the reasons already mentioned, the Krueger character was unique enough in its own right.
 I mean, how much of a difference could a faceless actor make?
 The answer was a lot, something Freddy’s Revenge director Jack Sholder would quickly realise having attempted to work with a replacement for an exceedingly short period.
 It didn’t matter that New Line had to admit defeat and renege on their decision in an industry fuelled by ego, Englund was soon back strutting his stuff having proven just how valuable he was to their budding franchise.
 New Line Cinema was once dubbed ‘the house that Freddy built’.
 If that is indeed the case, then Englund was the foreman to Craven’s architect.

 The Krueger character and his portrayer aside, it is Craven’s game-changing concept that makes A Nightmare on Elm Street such a wonderful piece of horror cinema, and you wonder how nobody thought of it earlier.
 Krueger — a real-life monster burned to death by vengeful Elm Street residents — is back to stalk their children in the one place they can’t protect them: their dreams.
 Great horror thrives on claustrophobia and isolation, and you can’t get more isolated than your dreams, an imaginary realm largely beyond our control and often inescapable.
 There is nothing more personal or private than a person’s dreams, and when the nature of those dreams is determined by an omnipotent evil beset on tenderising you for the slaughter, there is no bigger violation.
 It’s not like you can get on a plane and flee the vicinity.
 Instead, you are forced to torture yourself by staving off sleep.
 Rest is an essential part of every person’s life.
 Starved of it we become weak and disorientated, bound by the laws of our very nature.
 Whether you are awake or dreaming, the threat of Krueger looms large.